+People often ask when to start puppy training, and training a kitten or cat training is no different.
+Pets can learn at any age.
+January is “Train Your Dog Month” so it’s a great time to revisit clicker training.
 Clicker training pets offers a great way to teach pets to learn, think, and please you.
 Pets—and people—will repeat behaviors that reward them and naturally avoid behaviors that offer no benefit.
-Owners don’t have to be master dog trainers to use this technique and dogs and cats learn very quickly how to behave.
+Owners don’t have to be master dog trainers to use this technique, and dogs and cats learn quickly how to behave.
+You can even trick train cats!

 Many folks delay training until it becomes a problem.
 But actually, puppies (and kittens) are little sponges that soak up lessons with little effort.
 Clicker training pets turns it into a game!
 An added benefit is the puppy or kitten figures how that HE controls the outcome.
 That’s empowering for the baby (or adult pet) and encourages him to think of ways to get you to do what he wants by guessing the good behavior you’ll reward.
 It also teaches your dog or cat to enjoy and eagerly look forward to training lessons because they become a game and way for you to communicate with each other.